mmistakes/minimal-mistakes/_posts/2016-09-13-To-Do-Damage.md

 * Code gets written to be at least minimally testable (this inherently makes each method/function smaller and reduces it's responsibilities)
-* Although developers may still not know what good code looks like writing tests and using these as a vehicle for communication means a senior developer who does know can start to teach
+* Although developers may still not know what good code looks like, writing tests and using these as a vehicle for communication means a senior developer, who does know, can start to teach
 * Focusing design on what conditions need to be tested gives some minimal context if only in the micro
-* Developers are educated that there are other techniques to software development other than just syntax and cut and paste coding
+* Developers are educated that there are techniques to software development other than just syntax and cut and paste coding
-* Developers who don't have even minimal potential to learn new techniques are identified and can be retrained or 'weeded out'
+* Developers who don't have even minimal potential to learn new techniques are identified and can be re-trained or 'weeded out'
 * Developers learn discipline

 # Teach Development Dialect #